Refinance Break-Even Calculator: How to Do the Math Without a Spreadsheet

 Step 1: Find Your Current Monthly Principal and Interest

-Look at your current mortgage statement and write down principal and interest only.
-Do not include property taxes or insurance since they can change independently of the loan.
+Look at your current mortgage statement and write down your principal and interest only.
+Do not include property taxes or homeowners insurance, because those amounts can change independently of the loan and would distort the comparison.

 Step 2: Find the New Monthly Principal and Interest